Ignorance is no longer an excuse: A Timeline of Events Around Tracking Technologies in Healthcare

 Link: press release

-Which brings us to another fine for a healthtech company.
-This time BetterHelp was fined $7.8 million by the FTC for a similar breach of trust to GoodRx.
+This brings us to yet another fine for a healthtech company: the FTC fined BetterHelp $7.8 million for a breach of trust similar to that of GoodRx.

 Like with GoodRx, BetterHelp had told the users multiple times that all data was confidential and nothing was to be shared with a third party.